lizmat/raku-all-modules/cpan/MARTIMM/GTK-Glade/README.md

 ```

 # Motivation
 I perhaps should have used parts of `GTK::Simple` but I wanted to study the native call interface which I am now encountering more seriously.
-Therefore I started a new project with likewise objects as can be found `GTK::Simple`.
+Therefore I started a new project with likewise objects as can be found in `GTK::Simple`.

 The other reason I want to start a new project is that after some time working with the native call interface.
 I came to the conclusion that Perl6 is not yet capable to return a proper message when mistakes are made by me e.g. spelling errors or using wrong types.
 Most of them end up in **MoarVM panic: Internal error: Unwound entire stack and missed handler**.
 Other times it ends in just a plain crash.
-I am very confident that this will be improved later but for the time being I had to improve the maintainability of this project.
+I am very confident that this will be improved later but for the time being I had to improve the maintainability of this project by hiding the native stuff as much as possible.

 There are some points I noticed in the `GTK::Simple` modules.
 * The `GTK::Simple::Raw` module where all the native subs are defined is quite large.
 Only a few subs can be found elsewhere.
 That makes the file large and is growing with each addition.
 Using that module is always a parsing impact despite the several import selection switches one can use.